 The American Sunday school system was first initiated by Samuel Slater at his textile factories in Pawtucket, Rhode Island, in the 1790s.
-Although religious education of various types was previously known in Christianity, the beginning of modern Sunday school dates back to the work of Robert Raikes (1736-1781), newspaper editor from Gloucester, England.
-He decided that young children, many of whom worked in factories every day except Sunday, could be deterred from a life of crime if they received basic and religious education on Sundays.
-The first school was opened in 1780 with the collaboration of the Anglican parish minister, although lay people were in charge.
+This marked the beginning of modern Sunday school, which was inspired by the work of Robert Raikes (1736-1781), a newspaper editor from Gloucester, England.
+Raikes believed that providing basic and religious education to young children, many of whom worked in factories every day except Sunday, could help deter them from a life of crime.
+In July 1780, Raikes opened the first Sunday school with the collaboration of the Anglican parish minister, although lay people were in charge.

 Classes were held in the teachers' homes.
 After three years, Raikes wrote about Gloucester Sunday Schools in his newspaper and this aroused interest, leading to the system being copied throughout the British Isles.
 Although some church officials opposed schools because they thought teaching interfered with the proper observance of Sunday and others didn't believe in educating the poor because that could lead to revolution, over time Sunday schools became closely associated with churches.
 When Raikes died, 31 years after the first school opened, some 500,000 children from the British Isles were reported to be attending Sunday schools.